 Prepare a large pot of boiling water, add 1 tablespoon of salt and the linguine, and cook for 7 to 10 minutes, or according to the directions on the package.

 Meanwhile, in another large (12-inch), heavy-bottomed pan, melt the butter and olive oil over medium-low heat.
 Add the garlic (and scallions, if using).
 Sauté for 1 minute.
 Be careful, the garlic burns easily!
-Add the shrimp, 1 tablespoon of salt, and the pepper and sauté until the shrimp have just turned pink, about 5 minutes, stirring often.
+Add the shrimp, salt and pepper, and sauté until the shrimp have just turned pink, about 5 minutes, stirring often.

 If using wine, remove shrimp from the saute pan, and add the wine, cooking to reduce the volume by half.
 Return the shrimp to the pan, and stir just to heat the shrimp, then remove the pan from the burner.
 Add the parsley, lemon zest, lemon juice, lemon slices, and red pepper flakes.
 Toss to combine.
 Drain pasta, add it to the saute pan, and toss well.
 Serve along with grated cheese for diners to use, if they so desire.